damieng/mongodb-efcore-examples/README.md

-# mongodb-efcore-queryable-encryption
+# Short examples for the MongoDB EF Core Provider

-A small quickstart for using MongoDB's Queryable Encryption with the EF Core Provider
+A repo of small samples and snippets for using the MongoDB EF Core Provider.